iworks/omnibus/readme.txt

 = 1.2.4 (2023-01-02) =

+* Clarified the "Shop page" setting's meaning.
+* The ability to toggle the Omnibus message in any other place has been added.
+By default is hidden.
 * The `is_main_query()` function check has been added to checking `is_single()`.
-* The ability to toggle the Omnibus message on any other places has been added.
-By default is hidden.

 = 1.2.3 (2023-01-02) =